Estates Committee External Member

 Time commitment and assistance

 The Committee meets four times a year.
 All meetings are in-person.
-Members may also be invited to join the Estates Committee Exception Group which considers urgent or delegated requests out-of-cycle.
+Members may also be invited to join the Estates Committee Exception Group which considers urgent or delegated requests out-of-cycle, usually by correspondence.

 Experience within or with the Higher Education Sector is not required.
 We actively encourage applications from other sectors where members can bring their own sectoral knowledge to help inform discussions and decisions-making at the Committee.
 There will be an induction process for new members, with regular opportunities to engage both with University and external members of the Committee throughout the year.